SUSE/machinery/docs/System-Description-Format.md

+# Machinery System Description Format

-This is the documentation of the format Machinery uses to store system descriptions.
+This is the documentation of the format [Machinery](http://machinery-project.org) uses to store system descriptions.

 ## Structure